 Technicians in this field often work in laboratories and scientists' offices.
 Under the guidance of senior researchers and scientists, molecular biology technicians may extract DNA, create tissue cultures, and maintain lab equipment.
 Technicians need to observe additional safety protocols when dealing with dangerous specimens.

-The American Society for Clinical Pathology offers the molecular biology technologist/scientist designation to individuals who have at least one year of lab experience and a bachelor's degree.
-Successful completion of an exam is required.
+The American Society for Clinical Pathology offers the molecular biology technologist/scientist designation to individuals who have at least one year of lab experience, a bachelor's degree, and successful completion of an exam.
 These certifications may create additional opportunities for career advancement and professional growth.